MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 Triggered upon opening a macro (VBA)-containing file on a device that has been onboarded to Office Apps as a Service (OAAS) by the IT admin and where Microsoft 365 Apps for enterprise has been activated with an enterprise license.
 The event is used to understand the health of macro(VBA)-containing files in a tenant and is compared to Office.Programmability.Telemetry.VbaTelemetryBreak which tracks errors on VBA-containing files.

 No fields are collected.

+#### Office.System.SystemHealthUngracefulAppExitDesktopCOMAddIn

+The event is triggered by an abnormal application termination while executing COM Add-in for Office client applications such as Word, Excel, PowerPoint, and Outlook.
+The data is used to determine reliability of add-ins and issues in Office connected to add-in crashes.

+The following fields are collected:

+- **AddinConnectFlag** - Represents load behavior

+- **AddinDescription** - Description of the add-in

+- **AddinFileName** - Name of the actual add-in DLL.
+Does not include file location.

+- **AddinFriendlyName** - Add-in friendly name

+- **AddinId** - Add-in class ID (CLSID)

+- **AddinProgId** - Add-in prog ID

+- **AddinProvider** - Provider of the add-in

+- **AddinTimeDateStamp** - Complier timestamp

+- **AddinVersion** - Add-in version

+- **CrashedProcessSessionId** - A unique identifier of the crashed process.

+- **CrashTag** - The unique identifier for the code of the crash.

+- **CrashType** - Bucketing identifier for the type of crash.

+- **Interface** - COM interface of add-in which led to crash

+- **LoadAttempts** - how many load attempts were made prior to crash

+- **Method** - COM method of add-in which led to crash

+- **TelemetryContext** - Context of the add-in and client session.
+(Consumer or enterprise session, public add-in or private add-in)

 #### Office.System.SystemHealthUngracefulAppExitMacAndiOS